Copa Rio (international tournament): Impact in Europe

 Portugal, and Italy), the competition was hailed as either "Club World Championship/Cup" or simply as "Champions Cup".

-Alfredo Di Stéfano was the great star of Millonarios at the 1952 Caracas tournament, when he played 2 matches against Real Madrid, the club for which he would later become one of the world's greatest football idols ever.
-These historic matches might have occurred in Brazil, as both clubs were invited to the 1952 Copa Rio, but relinquished it in order to play the Caracas tournament.

 Impact in South America

 In 1951, the whole Brazilian press (all of the 15 Brazilian newspapers that have been researched on the issue) hailed the competition as the "World Champions Cup".
 In 1951 Vasco da Gama cancelled a trip to Europe in order to play in the Copa Rio, and in 1953 Vasco da Gama declined the invitation to play the 1953 "Pequeña Copa del Mundo" in order to play the 1953 Copa Rio-successor-tournament.
 The reigning Uruguayan champion participated in both editions of Copa Rio, what can be interpreted as a sign of the competition's prestige in that country, the only South American one that had been champion of the FIFA World Cup by 1951.
 Moreover, the Uruguayan League was interrupted in 1951 in order to allow for its reigning champion Club Nacional de Football to participate in Copa Rio, and in the same year the Uruguayan FA proposed to the Brazilian FA that Uruguay should host the 2nd edition of the tournament.
 However, in 1952 Uruguayan club Peñarol withdrew from the Copa Rio in their semi-final second leg match, resulting in a walkover forfeiture against Corinthians, citing "lack of security" after their first semi-final match ended in a brawl.
 One South American club declined participation in the 1952 Copa Rio in order to play Pequeña Copa del Mundo in Caracas: Millonarios F.C.